 where ".3" denotes that this is version 3 of the transcript NM_080794.
 See below for more details on how the VEP can use RefSeq transcripts.

 Ensembl produces Core schema databases containing alignments of RefSeq transcript objects to the reference genome.
 This is the otherfeatures database, and is produced for human and mouse.
-The database also contains alignments of CCDS transcripts and Ensembl EST sequences.
+The database also contains alignments of CCDS transcripts and Ensembl EST sequences - they may be included in your analysis using --all_refseq.
 By passing the --refseq flag when running the VEP script, these alternative transcripts will be used as the reference for predicting variant consequences.
 Gene IDs given in the output when using this option are generally NCBI GeneIDs.